reinvantveer/reinvantveer.github.io/_posts/2016-06-05-why-hash-uris-should-be-banned.md

 - The (for me) mother of all geospatial vocabularies: [GeoSPARQL](http://www.opengeospatial.org/standards/geosparql), which uses hash URIs

 ## The slash URI
 The Dublin Core vocabulary uses slash URIs for its RDF definitions, so the 'creator' definition is [http://purl.org/dc/terms/creator](http://purl.org/dc/terms/creator).
 However you request this URI (or 'dereference' as the Semantic Webbists like to call it), it will fetch you the contents of this 'creator' definition, and nothing else.
-Its behaviour is predictable and consistent
+Its behaviour is predictable and consistent.

 ## The hash URI
 GeoSPARQL, on the other hand uses hash signs in its definitions.
 So: the definition URI for a geospatial feature is [http://www.opengis.net/ont/geosparql#Feature](http://www.opengis.net/ont/geosparql#Feature).
 Its behaviour is different from the one of the Dublin Core RDF vocabulary.
 When requested, the http address of the definition has a hash in it, and by unfortunate design choices, the part after the hash never reaches the server.
 It was intended, in the HTML specification, as the lookup mechanism of an anchor on a page.
 So a HTML page `http://mypage.com` with a tag `<a name="my_anchor">` has an anchor 'my_anchor'.
 This can be looked up by the browser automatically, in a way that visiting `http://mypage.com#my_anchor` will jump to the HTML page section with this aforementioned tag.
 This is all well for web pages, but what about URIs?

 # Unreachable content
-For http clients, such as web browsers, but also for [JavaScript AJAX functions](http://api.jquery.com/jquery.ajax/) and tools such as [cURL](https://curl.haxx.se/), the URI part after the hash sign, cannot possibly be retrieved.
+For http clients, such as web browsers, but also for [JavaScript AJAX functions](http://api.jquery.com/jquery.ajax/) and tools such as [cURL](https://curl.haxx.se/), the URI part after the hash sign, cannot possibly be retrieved directly.
 So, supposing you want to know the meaning of [http://www.opengis.net/ont/geosparql#Feature](http://www.opengis.net/ont/geosparql#Feature), this cannot be done automatically.
 Instead, what the server sends you, is [http://www.opengis.net/ont/geosparql](http://www.opengis.net/ont/geosparql), as the #Feature part of the URI will not be sent.

 # Server side
 The upshot of this is that, some URIs cannot be served.
 An RDF store may contain the resource `http://www.opengis.net/ont/geosparql#Feature`, but it can never be served individually to a request.
 Instead, often the entire set of definitions, in this case the full GeoSPARQL vocabulary, will be sent by the server.
 Drama ensues.